Koredotcom/docs/docs/xo/getting-started/about-xo-platform.md

   - feedback
 ---
 # All-new Experience Optimization Platform
-Kore.ai all-new Experience Optimization (XO) Platform is an AI-powered, end-to-end experience optimization Platform for enterprises of any scale to offer best-in-class conversational experiences for customers, employees, and agents.
-The Platform seamlessly blends conversational AI intelligence and generative AI innovation, offering the tools to create scalable and memorable customer experiences.
-The Platform is recognized as the world's most secure, credible, and scalable solution for generative and conversational AI.
-The Platform's business user-friendly, no-code interface allows businesses to construct intelligent virtual assistants, incorporating large language models and generative AI to foster meaningful and continuous conversations in users' preferred languages and channels.
+The Kore.ai Experience Optimization (XO) Platform helps enterprises deliver better conversations with customers, employees, and agents.
+It combines conversational AI intelligence and generative AI innovations to create engaging customer experiences.

+Built for security and scalability, the platform uses a no-code interface that lets businesses build intelligent virtual assistants.
+These assistants use large language models to hold natural conversations in multiple languages across various channels.

 # Comprehensive Suite of Products and Services
-The unified XO Platform offers a comprehensive suite of products, features, and services to help businesses leverage conversational AI intelligence and generative AI innovations to deliver exceptional customer experiences, improve operational efficiency, and drive business growth.
+The unified XO Platform offers a comprehensive suite of products, features, and services to help businesses leverage AI to deliver exceptional customer experiences, improve operational efficiency, and drive business growth.

 **Key Products, Features, and Services offered by the XO Platform:**